renuo/i18n-docs/README.md

 ## 6. Credits/License

 This gem is sponsored by [local.ch](http://www.local.ch/).
 It is licensed under the [MIT license](http://en.wikipedia.org/wiki/MIT_License).
 If you're a ruby developer and want to work with us in Switzerland, please check out our [jobs page](http://local-ch.github.com/).

+This gem has been improved by [Attendease](http://attendease.com) as well, from Vancouver, BC, Canada.